jbossdemocentral/dv-fuse-integration-demo/README.md

 THIS DEMO IS CURRENTLY BEING BUILT WITH Customer/Loyalty Context VDB
-INITIAL TO DO:
--Finish Fuse project with use cases
-BIll-UC1 and UC2
-Cojan-UC3 and UC4
-Kenny-
--Add to script install Fuse
--Add to script deploy project
--Add tp script to kickoff deployment test

 JBoss DV and Fuse (Camel) Integration Demo
 ======================================
-This is a demo project to get you started with automatically installing two EAP instances, one with JBoss DV product and the other with JBoss Fuse product configured and installed.
+This is a demo project to get you started with automatically installing two EAP instances, one with JBoss Data Virtualization  product and the other with JBoss Fuse product configured and installed.

 Quickstart
 ----------